sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

 Conda allows you to keep track of exactly what software (and all of the many dependencies) you are using to execute your scientific codes.
 This is very handy to know, especially if a software package update ends up breaking your code!
 You are able to save your entire software environment and recreate it any time you want if something goes wrong.

-Conda also let's you run separate instances of the same software, for example, maybe you have 1 project where you use Python 2 and another where you use Python 3.
+Conda also let's you run separate instances of the same software, for example, maybe you have one project where you use Python 2 and another where you use Python 3.
 Conda allows you to make isolated software environments for your projects so you can run the software you need for each project without conflicts.

 ## Conda Terminology